prrvchr/vCardOOo/README.md

 It must therefore meet the [requirement of the OAuth2OOo extension][15].

 The vCardOOo extension uses the jdbcDriverOOo extension to work.
 It must therefore meet the [requirement of the jdbcDriverOOo extension][16].
+Additionally, vCardOOo requires the jdbcDriverOOo extension to be configured to provide `com.sun.star.sdb` as the API level, which is the default configuration.

 ___